biomed12/simple_machine/README.md

 -s-I-

-* I assumed, gcc toolchain was added path in your machine envs.
+* I assumed, gcc toolchain was added to PATH.

 You can find the UML StateCharts representation of the implemented machine at the link: